AmitSahay2022/Java_Collection_Framework_Interview_Questions/README.md

 Array vs Collection ? <br>
   Array= Fixed in size + no method for sorting, searching, adding, removing etc. <br>
 Why it is called Collection Framework? <br>
-   beacuse It is lots of ready made inbuilt method already available to perform operation of data. <br>
+   beacuse It has lots of ready made methods, Interfaces and classes already available to perform lots of operation of data. <br>